-Determining what is historic in a community is generally accomplished by conducting reconnaissance and intensive architectural surveys.
-These surveys analyze each building in a given area (or buildings connected to a specific theme such as religious architecture) and help city planners and preservationists determine where to focus their limited resources.
-In the preservation field there is a generally held principle that a building must be at least 50 years old to be nominated into the National Register of Historic Places - which is our country's list of buildings considered significant and worthy of preserving - although younger structures are sometimes nominated to the National Register if there is something particularly important about it.
+Determining what is historic in a community is generally accomplished by conducting architectural surveys.
+These surveys analyze each resource in a given area (or resources connected to a specific theme such as religious architecture) and help city planners and preservationists establish local priorities.

-Surveying is an important component of determining what is historic as it involves inspecting each building for architectural importance and, if the survey is an intensive level project, analyzing the building for significance in terms of the social, cultural, and archaeological history.
+Surveying is important as it involves documenting a property's historic character and identifying important associations that may be present.
 This kind of survey work is crucial to ensure historic resources are not overlooked as smaller, less elaborate resources can have as much significance as high style architecture if connected to people and events important to local, state, or national history.

 It is also important to recognize that later additions can acquire significance in their own right even if the later addition is more modern in style.
-For instance, a commercial structure built in 1895 may have had a Streamline Modern storefront added in 1942 - even though the storefront is stylistically different than the rest of the building, the storefront itself may have acquired significance for being a particularly good example of the style.
+For instance, a commercial structure built in 1895 may have had a Streamline Modern storefront added in 1942-even though the storefront is stylistically different than the rest of the building, the storefront itself may have acquired significance for being a particularly good example of the style.
 Historic surveys can help a community recognize these nuances and better plan for the preservation of their buildings.

 Finally, when determining what is historic it is important to keep in mind that large collections of intact resources, even if they are not high style architecture, can, together, become significance based upon the cohesion of the collection.
 For instance, Birmingham has large neighborhoods of 1940s-era Minimal Traditional style homes on the eastern side of the city.
-These resources are fairly "normal" houses without high style details or monumental scale but, taken together, they tell an important piece of American history of the post-WWII development of the suburbs.
-These more common resources gain significance based upon the cohesiveness of the neighborhood, the landscape, and the quintessential architectural features even if those features are simple stylistic elements.
+These resources may not have high style details or monumental scale but, taken together, they tell an important piece of American history of the post-WWII development of the suburbs.
+These common resources gain significance based upon the cohesiveness of the neighborhood, the landscape, and the quintessential architectural features even if those features are simple stylistic elements.